Bound Brook, New Jersey: Local government

-Bound Brook is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.

-The governing body is comprised of a Mayor and a Borough Council comprising six members, with all positions elected at-large on a partisan basis as part of the November general election.
-A Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+Bound Brook is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+A mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.

-The Borough form of government used by Bound Brook is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
-The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
+The borough form of government used by Bound Brook is a "weak mayor / strong council" government, in which council members act as the legislative body, with the mayor presiding at meetings and voting only in the event of a tie.
+The mayor can veto ordinances, subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Bound Brook is Republican David Morris, who was appointed to serve the balance of an unexpired term of office ending December 31, 2023.
-Members of the Borough Council are Linda Brnicevic (R, 2025), Abel Gomez (D, 2023), Dominic Longo (R, 2024), Kendall Lopez (D, 2025), Vinnie Petti (D, 2024) and Anthony Pranzatelli (D, 2023).
+As of 2024, the mayor of Bound Brook is Democrat Dominic Longo, whose term expires December 31, 2027.
+Members of the Borough Council are Council President Kendall Lopez (D, 2025), Linda Brnicevic (R, 2025), Shawn Guerra (D, 2026), David Morris (R, 2024; appointed to fill an unexpired term), Vinnie Petti (D, 2024) and Glen Rossi (R, 2026).

+David Morris was appointed in January 2024 to fill the seat expiring in December 2024 that became vacant when Dominic Longo took office as mayor.

-In September 2022, the Borough Council selected David Morris from a list of three candidates nominated by the Republican municipal committee to fill the mayoral seat expiring in December 2023 that became vacant after the resignation of Robert P. Fazen, who was moving out of the borough.
+In September 2022, the borough council selected David Morris from a list of three candidates nominated by the Republican municipal committee to fill the mayoral seat expiring in December 2023 that became vacant after the resignation of Robert P. Fazen, who was moving out of the borough.

 Federal, state and county representation

 Bound Brook is located in the 12th Congressional District and is part of New Jersey's 23rd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Bound Brook had been in the 16th state legislative district.